A series that examines the contemporary congregational song, Part 2.

 If you haven’t read my inaugural article, you’ll find it helpful before you sink your teeth into this one.
 Here’s the link.
 I would love to dive into the summary of my corpus analysis of contemporary congregational songs (CCS) with you; it’s fascinating and revealing of the songs we popularly sing in church.
 However, some more groundwork should be laid first.

-The CCLI most reported songs (especially in the Asia/Pacific region) are largely produced by Pentecostal/Charismatic churches, but largely analysed by non-Pentecostal/Charismatic scholars.
-Not that this should discount their contribution in any way, but rather reveals the lens through which these songs are analysed; predominantly as either a modern development of hymns or an infiltration of secular popular music.
+The CCLI most reported songs (especially in the Asia/Pacific region) are largely produced by Pentecostal/Charismatic churches, but largely analyzed by non-Pentecostal/Charismatic scholars.
+Not that this should discount their contribution in any way, but rather reveals the lens through which these songs are analyzed; predominantly as either a modern development of hymns or an infiltration of secular popular music.
 Attention, then, is often spent around ‘should’ questions, rather than the ‘is/are’ questions.

 Should this music be used in church?
 Should these simple, romantic lyrics be acceptable as worship?

 What is happening in this music?
 How is it communicating both to the worshiper, and from the worshiper to God?
 How do these songs represent a culturally meaningful expression of faith?